Updated in January 2023

 4. Discovery Princess, Princess Cruises

 Embodying Princess Cruises' classic style and service, Discovery Princess will bring cruisers to unforgettable destinations around the world, including Alaska and the Caribbean.
 With some of the largest balconies at sea, guests will experience the best ocean views onboard this Royal class ship, as well as a fantastic array of entertainment, dining and excursions.

 5. Enchanted Princess, Princess Cruises

-The fifth ship in Princess Cruises' Royal Class, Enchanted Princess will embark on a season of Mediterranean cruises in June 2020.
+The fifth ship in Princess Cruises' Royal Class, Enchanted Princess will embark on a season of Mediterranean cruises in 2021.
 The 3,560 passenger vessel will feature fleet-wide staples such as the multi-story Piazza atrium, adults-only Sanctuary and Movies Under the Stars concept, as well as a number of Royal-class features like the SeaWalk (a glass walkway that extends from the top deck) and Princess Live TV studio.
 An all-new venue on Enchanted Princess is the Salty Dog Gastropub, a rustic-styled pub where cruisers can catch a sporting event while having a drink and some food.

 6. Mardi Gras, Carnival Cruises